25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

      static void Main(string[] args)
      {
        Car myCar = new Car();
        Console.WriteLine(myCar.seats); // Error.
-The number variable is inaccessible due to its protection level.
+The number variable is inaccessible due to its protection level
        // The Program class doesn't derive from the Car }
    }